stkobsar/AdvancedStatistics_DS/README.md

 - Causality analysis of underweight with the smoking mother factor.
 It is concluded that smoking does significantly affect low birth weight.

 6. Analysis of low birth weight cases (with gestation >36).

+## Activity 3: Predictive modeling

+##### Goal: Building statistical models to obtain accurate and meaningful information from the data

+1. Linear regression model

+- Univariate linear regression model
+- Multiple linear regression model (quantitative regressors) .

+2. Model diagnosis

+3. Model prediction

+4. Logistic regression model

+- OR (Odds Ratio) estimation .
+- Logistic regression model
+- Prediction
+- Fitting
+- ROC curve

+## Activity 4: Analysis of variance

+##### Goal: Analysis of variance of data, treatment of outliers and inferential statistics.

+1. Descriptive statistics and visualization

+2. Inferential statistics

+- Confidence interval
+- Comparison test of two means
+- Null and alternative hypothesis
+- Choice of analysis method
+- Statistical calculations of contrast, critical value and p-value with a confidence interval of 95%.

+3. Non-parametric contrast

+4. Regression

+5. One-factor analysis of variance (ANOVA)

+- Null and alternative hypothesis
+- Graphical display
+- Normality of residuals
+- Homoscedasticity of the residuals

+6. Nonparametric ANOVA